Large-time asymptotics for the defocusing Manakov system on a nonzero background: Abstract

 \section{Abstract}

 The Manakov system is a two-component nonlinear Schr\"odinger equation.
-The long-time asymptotics for the defocusing or focusing Manakov system under nonzero background still remains open.
-In this paper, we derive the long-time asymptotic formula for the solution of the defocusing Manakov system on nonzero boundary conditions and provide a detailed proof.
-The solution of the defocusing Manakov system on such nonzero background is first transformed into the solution of a $3 \times 3$ matrix Riemann-Hilbert problem.
-Then we demonstrate how to conduct the Deift-Zhou steepest descent analysis for this Riemann-Hilbert problem, thereby obtaining the long-time asymptotic behavior of the solution in the space-time soliton region.
+In this paper, we derive a long-time asymptotic formula for the solution of the defocusing Manakov system with nonzero boundary conditions and provide a detailed proof.
+We first formulate the inverse problem as a $3\times3$ matrix Riemann--Hilbert problem.
+We then carry out the Deift--Zhou steepest descent analysis for this Riemann--Hilbert problem and obtain the long-time asymptotics in the space-time soliton region.
 In this region, the leading order of the solution takes the form of a modulated multisoliton.
 Apart from the error term, we also discover that the defocusing Manakov system has a dispersive correction term of order $t^{-1/2}$, but this term does not exist in the scalar case, and we provide the explicit expression for this dispersion term.